Reissner–Nordström metric: Charged black holes

-These concentric event horizons become degenerate for 2r_{Q} = r_{s}, which corresponds to an extremal black hole.
-Black holes with 2r_{Q} > r_{s} cannot exist in nature because if the charge is greater than the mass there can be no physical event horizon (the term under the square root becomes negative).
-Objects with a charge greater than their mass can exist in nature, but they can not collapse down to a black hole, and if they could, they would display a naked singularity.
+These concentric event horizons become degenerate for $2r_Q = r_S$, which corresponds to an extremal black hole.
+Black holes with $2r_Q > r_S$ have no event horizon (the term under the square root becomes negative) and would display a naked singularity.
+According to the weak cosmic censorship hypothesis, naked singularity cannot exist in nature.
 Theories with supersymmetry usually guarantee that such "superextremal" black holes cannot exist.